getporter/porter/docs/content/quickstart/parameters.md

 ## Create a Parameter Set

 Create a parameter set for the hello-llama with the combination of `porter parameters create` and `porter parameters apply` commands.
-The first command will create a file which then can be edited later for to the corresponding need of the bundle.
-Later the second command will enable the creation of the parameter set from the file.
+The `create` command will generate a [template file](/reference/file-formats#parameter-set).
+You need to edit the file to include the corresponding parameters needed for the bundle.
+After modifying the file, the `apply` command will create the parameter set based on the file.

 ```console
 $ porter parameters create hello-llama.json